-Aurora S. Lagman, 84, is an Independent Director of the Company since March 15, 2017 or for six (6) years.
+Aurora S. Lagman, 85, is an Independent Director of the Company since March 15, 2017 or for seven (7) years.
 She is the Lead Independent Director, Chairperson of the Corporate Governance Committee and a member of the Audit and Risk Oversight Committee of the Company.
 She is also an Independent Director of San Miguel Food and Beverage, Inc., a listed company.
-She is a part-time faculty member of the College of Law, Bulacan State University (currently on leave), member of the Board of Trustees of Society for Judicial Excellence, and adviser of RTC Judges Association of Bulacan, Inc. Among others, she previously held the following positions: Member, Judicial and Bar Council; Associate Justice, Court of Appeals; and Judge, Regional Trial Court, Branch 77, Malolos, She obtained her law degree at the College of Law of Lyceum of the Philippines and Bulacan. attended special studies and short courses abroad such as Program of Instruction for Lawyers, Harvard Law School, Cambridge, Massachusetts, U.S.A. and Special Course on Evidence, National Judicial College, University of Nevada, Reno, U.S.A.
-She also attended various domestic and foreign trainings, seminars and conferences including trainings on Corporate Governance, the most recent of which is the training conducted by Risk, Opportunities, Assessment and Management (ROAM) on October 2022.
+She is a part-time faculty member of the College of Law, Bulacan State University (currently on leave), a faculty member of the Manuel L. Quezon University, member of the Board of Trustees of Society for Judicial Excellence, and adviser of RTC Judges Association of Bulacan, Inc. Among others, she previously held the following positions: Member, Judicial and Bar Council; Associate Justice, Court of Appeals; and Judge, Regional Trial Court, Branch 77, Malolos, Bulacan.
+She obtained her law degree at the College of Law of Lyceum of the Philippines and attended special studies and short courses abroad such as Program of Instruction for Lawyers, Harvard Law School, Cambridge, Massachusetts, U.S.A. and Special Course on Evidence, National Judicial College, University of Nevada, Reno, U.S.A.
+She also attended various domestic and foreign trainings, seminars and conferences including trainings on Corporate Governance, the most recent of which is the training conducted by Risk, Opportunities, Assessment and Management (ROAM) on October 2023.

-Martin S. Villarama, Jr., 77, is an Independent Director of the Company since March 9, 2023 or for one (1) year and is the Chairperson of the Company's Audit and Risk Oversight Committee and member of the Company's Executive Compensation Committee and Corporate Governance Committee.
+Martin S. Villarama, Jr., 78, is an Independent Director of the Company since March 9, 2023 or for two (2) years and is the Chairperson of the Company's Audit and Risk Oversight Committee and member of the Company's Executive Compensation Committee and Corporate Governance Committee.
 He currently serves as an Independent Director for the following Companies: SMC Tollways Corporation; SMC SLEX Inc.; and Eagle Cement Corporation.
-He is also a Court Appointed Liquidator for Uniwide Group of Companies.
-He was previously an Associate Justice, Supreme Court, a Justice of the Court of Appeals, and a Judge at the Regional Trial Court-Pasig City.
+He is also a Court

+Appointed Liquidator for Uniwide Group of Companies and a Member of the Board of Advisors of San Miguel Brewery Hongkong Ltd. He was previously an Associate Justice, Supreme Court, a Justice of the Court of Appeals, and a Judge at the Regional Trial Court-Pasig City.
 He obtained his degree in Bachelor of Science in Business Administration at the De La Salle University and his Bachelor of Laws degree at the Manuel L. Quezon University.
-He has attended various seminars and programs including the 36th Program on Instruction for Lawyers conducted by the Harvard Law School's Faculty at Cambridge, Massachusetts, U. S.A and trainings on Corporate Governance, the most recent of which is the training conducted by Risk, Opportunities, Assessment and Management (ROAM) on October 2022.
+He has attended various seminars and programs including the 36th Program on Instruction for Lawyers conducted by the Harvard Law School's Faculty at Cambridge, Massachusetts, U. S.A and trainings on Corporate Governance, the most recent of which is the training conducted by Risk, Opportunities, Assessment and Management (ROAM) on October 2023.